microsoft/vscode-remote-try-node/README.md

    You may want to make changes to your container, such as installing a different version of a software or forwarding a new port.
 You'll rebuild your container for your changes to take effect.

-   **Forward a port statically:** As an example change, let's forward a port statically in the `.devcontainer/devcontainer.json` file.
+   **Forward a port statically:** As an example change, let's update the `portsAttributes` in the `.devcontainer/devcontainer.json` file to open a browser when our port is automatically forwarded.

-   > **Note:** Remote-Containers and Codespaces also take care of dynamic port forwarding, but there may be instances in which we want to statically declare a forwarded port.

    - Open the `.devcontainer/devcontainer.json` file.
-   - Uncomment the `forwardedPorts` attribute and adjust the port number as needed.
+   - Modify your `portsAttributes` to include a new attribute (you can add it underneath the `label` attribute): `"onAutoForward": "openBrowser"`.
    - Press <kbd>F1</kbd> and select the **Remote-Containers: Rebuild Container** or **Codespaces: Rebuild Container** command so the modifications are picked up.

 ## Contributing